adjivas/ml/README.md

 [![Crate][crate-badge]][crate] [![travis-badge][]][travis] [![appveyor-badge]][appveyor] [![dependencyci-badge]][dependencyci]

-A library to generating UML language from Rust's project.
+A library to generating UML language from Rust's project into graphiz/dot file.

 ## Usage
-This repo is provided as a [Cargo package](http://doc.crates.io/manifest.html) and a [build script](http://doc.crates.io/build-script.html), adjust your `Cargo.toml` to include.
+This repo is provided as a [Cargo package](http://doc.crates.io/manifest.html) and a [build script](http://doc.crates.io/build-script.html).

+1. adjust your `Cargo.toml` to include.
 ```toml
 build = "build.rs"